deanpemberton/music/README.md

 # Session tunes

-A collection of tunes for the Wellington Irish session.
+A collection of tunes for the New Zealand Irish sessions.

 ## A static website